AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 All gameplay logic in the Demo project is located inside the Demo_Player_Controller.

-If you want texture and not just color, you need to enable UV generation:
+If you want the texture to be displayed on the path mesh, you need to enable UV generation:

 ![SPT_19](https://github.com/AndrewEsenin/Simple_Path_Tracer_Documentation/assets/150374215/172b7dcf-1ad9-4923-bd7f-81fb0819d3ee)